CARTAvis/carta-controller/docs/src/almalinux8_instructions.rst

 4. Install the CARTA backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way may be to install the CARTA backend is from our cartavis RPM repository.
+The easiest way is to install the CARTA backend is from our `cartavis/carta Copr <https://copr.fedorainfracloud.org/coprs/cartavis/carta/>`_ repository.

 .. code-block:: shell